US factories grew more slowly in October

 FILE- In this Sept.
 27, 2018, file photo robots weld the cab of a 2018 Ford F-150 truck on the assembly line at the Ford Rouge assembly plant in Dearborn, Mich.
 On Thursday, Nov.
 1, the Institute for Supply Management, a trade group of purchasing managers, issues its index of manufacturing activity for October.
 (AP Photo/Carlos Osorio, File)

-American manufacturers grew at a slower pace in October as factories contended with supply disruptions caused by trade disputes with China, Europe and other trading partners.
+American manufacturers grew at a slower pace in October as factories contended with supply disruptions caused by disputes with China, Europe and other trading partners.

 Continue Reading Below

-The Institute for Supply Management, an association of purchasing managers, says its manufacturing index slipped to 57.7 last month from 59.8 in September.
-Anything above 50 signals growth; manufacturers are enjoying a 26-month winning streak.
+The Institute for Supply Management, an association of purchasing managers, said Thursday that its manufacturing index slipped to 57.7 last month — down from 59.8 in September and the lowest since April.
+It was the second straight monthly drop.

+Still, anything above 50 signals growth, and manufacturers are enjoying a 26-month winning streak.

 New orders, production, export orders and hiring grew more slowly.
-Thirteen of 18 manufacturing industries reported growth last month, led by textile mills.
+Thirteen of 18 manufacturing industries reported growth last month, led by textile mills and makers of electrical equipment.

 American industry is generally healthy, but respondents to the ISM survey suggested that trade disputes are taking a toll.
 The United States has imposed taxes on imported steel and aluminum and on about $250 billion in Chinese products, drawing retaliation from U.S. trading partners.